openscanhub/openscanhub/docs/development.md

 For more info, please check docstring of the script.

-# Testing covscan
+# Testing OSH

 ## Running unit tests

 Unit tests in Django are executed by `manage.py test` command.
-Since unit tests in covscan contain also tests for models, a running service with database is needed.
+Since unit tests in OSH contain also tests for models, a running service with database is needed.

 To run unit tests